 Asking for help when needed shows honesty, humility and experience!

-Commandment No 9: Confront your knowledge and biases regularly!
+Commandment 9: Confront your knowledge and biases regularly!

-You will often and quickly fall into comfort zones in this job, finding ways of doing things that seems to work well and then you will stick with it!
+You will often and quickly fall into comfort zones in this job, finding ways of doing things that seem to work well and then you will stick with it!

 Whenever you feel you are going through the motions, being prescriptive with your approach, method or treatments, that’s when you need to look long and hard at what you are doing and what you know!

 Never think you have it all figured out, never feel comfortable that what you are doing or what you have done!
 Look at what you know often and ask yourself what if…?

 Commandment 10: Read more, a lot more!